-Tree Palmedo is a Boston/NY-based trumpeter, composer, songwriter, and multi-instrumentalist.
-His inventive, elegant musicianship has made him a popular collaborator in the worlds of jazz, free music, pop, and indie rock, and he has recorded and performed with an eclectic cast of musicians including Cuban jazz virtuoso Yosvany Terry, DIY Italian pop orchestra Tredici Bacci, singer-songwriter Ben Zaidi, and The World Is A Beautiful Place and I Am No Longer Afraid To Die.
+Tree Palmedo is a trumpeter, composer, songwriter, and multi-instrumentalist based in Brooklyn, NY.
+His inventive, elegant musicianship has made him a popular collaborator in the worlds of jazz, free music, pop, and indie rock, and he has recorded and performed with an eclectic cast of musicians including Cuban jazz virtuoso Yosvany Terry, DIY Italian pop orchestra Tredici Bacci, singer-songwriter Ben Zaidi, and acclaimed indie rock band The World Is A Beautiful Place and I Am No Longer Afraid To Die.

 After growing up in the cultural hotbed of Portland, OR, he attended the Brubeck Institute Fellowship Program in Stockton, CA, where he toured and recorded with the Downbeat Award-winning Brubeck Institute Jazz Quintet.
 He graduated cum laude from Harvard with a degree in English, then completed a Master's degree in Jazz Studies at the New England Conservatory.
 In Boston, he studied trumpet and improvisation with artists such as John McNeil, Vijay Iyer, and Jason Moran, and studied singing and songwriting with Dominique Eade and Hankus Netsky.